switch-model/Switch-USA-PG-ReEDS/README.md

 # download upstream data used by PowerGenome
 python download_pg_data.py

+# apply expected coal plant retirements to the EIA 860m workbook
+python update_coal_closures.py

-# create the custom load profiles used for this study (too large to store on
+# create the custom load profiles used for this study
-# github)
+# (too large to store on github)
 python make_study_loads.py
 ```